+- Scholastic Magazine

+- Florida Association of Science Teachers

+- Science FCAT/PARCC Resources

+- National Institute for Science Education

+- National Science Teachers Association

-- Scholastic Magazine - Technology: Including but not limited to, Safari Montage, GIZMOS, and Brainpop computer-based programs will assist students visually in understanding science concepts.
+- Technology: Including but not limited to, Safari Montage, GIZMOS, and Brainpop computer-based programs will assist students visually in understanding science concepts.

-At the completion of the course, students will have achieved a year's worth of learning by mastering, at minimum, the objectives and concepts aligned to the Next Generation Sunshine State Standards for Science.
+Grades K-5 - At the completion of the course, students will have achieved a year's worth of learning by mastering, at minimum, the objectives and concepts aligned to the Next Generation Sunshine State Standards for Science.